Topics, W

 Wheeler-De Witt Equation > see geometrodynamics.

-* Idea: A star held in equilibrium by electron degeneracy pressure.
+* Idea: A low-mass star in a late evolutionary stage, held in equilibrium by electron degeneracy pressure.

 White Hole